 How much of South Korea can you see in 10 days?
-Well, quite a bit if you follow this itinerary which is how I spent my 10 days in South Korea!
+Well, quite a bit if you follow this South Korea itinerary which is how I spent my 10 days in Korea!

-I went from the South of South Korea in Busan, to Jeju Island- one of the new 7 Natural Wonders of the World before heading to the Capital City of Seoul.
+I went to the best places in Korea from the South of South Korea in Busan, to Jeju Island– one of the new 7 Natural Wonders of the World before heading to the Capital City of Seoul.

-Busan in the very South of South Korea is a great City to start your trip to South Korea in.
+Busan, in the very South of South Korea, is a great City to start your Korea itinerary in.
 It’s very chilled and located right on the ocean making it a really unique place in South Korea and this side of Asia to visit.